estellenassar/estellenassar/README.md

 - Hi, I’m @estellenassar 👋
-- I’m interested in applying machine learning on data to make an impact in the field of healthcare
+- I’m interested in applying machine learning on data to impact the field of healthcare
 - I also love sports, especially football and basketball ⚽️ 🏀
 - Check out my [website](https://estellenassar.com) for more info about me and my projects!